vearnfi/events-fetcher/README.md

 This service was inspired by the excellent work of Exo Worlds [Exo Worlds Connex Sync Event Fetch](https://bitbucket.org/exoworldsnft/connex-sync-event-fetch/src/master/)

-## How it works
+## Overview

 1. Retrieves the latest block number previously saved in the database.
 2. Utilizes an endless loop for fetching events, repeating every time a new block is added to the chain.
 3. In the loop, the following logic applies:
 - Filters events from the blockchain with "from" and "to" parameters using connex.
 - Retrieves events within the range of "from" block and "to" block.
 Refer to the code in /use-cases/fetcher.ts.
 - Loops through the gained events array and stores them in the database.
 - Every 360 blocks (approximately 1 hour), updates the latest block number in the database.

 ## Architecture